Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian

-In a third step, we attempt to further enhance the quantum-feature kernels` performance.
-For this purpose we combine the information of observables sampled at multiple steps across the time evolution by means of pooling operations (cf. Subsec.~\ref{subsec:pooling}).
-Here, we find that pooling can significantly enhance the models performance enabling the quantum-feature kernels to surpass the classical baselines (cf. Tabs.~\ref{tab:core_table}-\ref{tab:results}).
-Together, the presented quantum-feature kernel implementations enlarge the scope of the previously existing techniques in the field of quantum graph machine learning.
+Third, we improve performance by pooling information from observables sampled at multiple times across the evolution (cf. Subsec.~\ref{subsec:pooling}).
+Pooling can significantly enhance model performance, enabling the quantum-feature kernels to surpass the classical baselines (Tabs.~\ref{tab:core_table}-\ref{tab:results}).
+Overall, the proposed implementations broaden the scope of existing approaches in quantum graph machine learning.

+Our quantum kernels do not provide an asymptotic speedup over the classical baselines considered here: $\mathrm{QEK}$ scales as $\mathcal{O}(N_{\mathrm{shots}}\,N)$, while $\mathrm{GDQC}$ requires $\mathcal{O}(N_{\mathrm{shots}}\,N^2)$.
+By comparison, the best-performing classical baseline in our experiments is the WL optimal assignment kernel, with complexity $\mathcal{O}(h\,M + N)$.
+Moreover, the cost of analog quantum evolution is difficult to quantify in standard algorithmic terms, since complexity notions are inherently tied to digital computation.
+In this work, the value proposition therefore lies in empirical performance (competitive weighted F1 scores on both benchmarks) rather than an asymptotic runtime advantage.

-Hyper-parameter sensitivity remains an open question.
-We notice that it is difficult to draw definitive conclusions on the global tendencies of our models depending on parameter choices, such as the local detuning value $\delta_0$ [cf. Eq.~(\ref{eq:local_detuning})], the Rabi frequency $\Omega$ [cf. Eq.~(\ref{eq:Rydberg_Ham})], as well as the time steps at which to sample the observables (regardless whether they are pooled or not).
-This motivates the need of automatic, data-driven strategies to set these hyper-parameters such as gradient-based optimization, Bayesian- or evolutionary search.
+Finally, hyper-parameter sensitivity remains an important open question.
+In particular, we find it difficult to draw definitive conclusions about global performance trends as a function of parameters such as the local detuning scale $\delta_0$ (Eq.~\eqref{eq:local_detuning}), the Rabi frequency $\Omega$ (Eq.~\eqref{eq:Rydberg_Ham}), the $\mathrm{GDQC}$ binning resolution (Alg.~\ref{algo:GDQC}), and the choice of sampling times (with or without pooling).